kgdx22/ADDS-EntraID/README.md

 # Automating Active Directory User Provisioning and Hybrid Identity Synchronization with Microsoft Entra ID

+> <sub><span style="color:gray">
+> **NOTE —**
+>
+> This lab was performed in an isolated Windows Server virtual machine configured from a clean installation.
+Active Directory Domain Services (AD DS) was installed and promoted to a new forest, creating a dedicated Domain Controller used exclusively for testing and validation.
+No production systems, user accounts, or organizational data were utilized during this project.
+> </span></sub>

 This lab demonstrates the implementation of a hybrid identity environment by integrating an on-premises Active Directory Domain Services (AD DS) environment with Microsoft Entra ID using Microsoft Entra Connect.

 The project focuses on: